Kitchen Worktop Replacement Cost

 The biggest factor that affects the price of replacing a worktop is the type of material you choose.
 Most people choose a laminate worktop which costs £200-£800.

 By choosing a more expensive material, both the supply and labour costs will increase as the more expensive materials are harder to handle.
-You could spend up to £4,200 to get the same out of worktop in quartz.
+You could spend up to £4,200 to get the same amount of worktop in quartz.

 What is a ballpark figure for replacing kitchen worktops and splashbacks?